civol/HDLRuby/README.md

 ### Naming rules
 <a name="names"></a>

-Several construct in HDLRuby::High are referred by name, e.g., systems, signals.
-When such construct are declared, their name is to be specified by a ruby symbol starting with a lower case.
+Several constructs in HDLRuby::High are referred to by name, e.g., systems and signals.
+When such constructs are declared, their names are to be specified by Ruby symbols starting with a lower case.
 For example, `:hello` is a valid name declaration, but `:Hello` is not.

-After being declared, the construct can be referred using the name directly (i.e., without the `:` of ruby symbols).
-For example, if a construct has be declared with `:hello` as name, it will be afterward referred by `hello`.
+After being declared, the construct can be referred to by using the name directly (i.e., without the `:` of Ruby symbols).
+For example, if a construct has been declared with `:hello` as name, it will be afterward referred by `hello`.

 ### Systems and signals

 A system represents a digital system and corresponds to a Verilog module.
-A system has an interface comprising input, output, and inout signals, and is made of structural and behavioral descriptions.
+A system has an interface comprising input, output, and inout signals, and includes of structural and behavioral descriptions.

 A signal represents a state in a system.
 It has a data type and a value, the latter varying with time.
 Similarly to VHDL, HDLRuby::High signals can be viewed as abstractions of both wires and registers in a digital circuit.
-As a general rule, a signal whose value is explicitly set all the time models a wire (for example a signal connected to another), otherwise it models a register.
+As a general rule, a signal whose value is explicitly set all the time models a wire, otherwise it models a register.

 #### Declaring an empty system

 A system is declared using the keyword `system`.
-It must be given a ruby symbol for name and a block that describe its content.
-For instance the following code describes an empty system named `void`:
+It must be given a Ruby symbol for name and a block that describe its content.
+For instance, the following code describes an empty system named `void`:

 ```ruby